zaxymelkt/kny/content/Systems - Universal/Combat/Injuries.md

 ### Moderate Severity Poison
 Moderate severity poisonings involve exposure to substances that cause moderate symptoms, such as severe nausea, vomiting, diarrhoea, abdominal pain, and drowsiness.
 These poisons can be life-threatening if not treated promptly, especially if the poisoned substance is toxic to the liver, kidneys, or nervous system.
 Results in [[Status Effects#Dazed|Dazed]] 2, [[Status Effects#Internal Bleed|Internal Bleed]] 1.
 ### Moderate Cognitive Impairment
 Moderate cognitive impairment is a significant decline in cognitive abilities that interferes with daily activities but does not meet the criteria for dementia.
-Symptoms may include memory problems, difficulty concentrating, reduced problem-solving ability, and changes in mood or behavior.
+Symptoms may include memory problems, difficulty concentrating, reduced problem-solving ability, and changes in mood or behaviour.
+Results in [[Status Effects#Paralysed|Paralysed]] 2.

 ---
 ## Level 3 Injuries